jvfe/wikidata_panglaodb/manuscripts/log_book.md

 * Created improvements/ directory, code used for improving wikidata items and creating new ones.
 * Isolated PanglaoDB's data that was missing from Wikidata.

+### 07/10

+* Reconciled organs once more, now adding "animal organ" as one of the possible reconcilable types.
+This will fix most missing matches.
+* Adding false match removal as a script, to avoid manually editing intermediate files.

+### 08/10

+* Committed what was done in 07/10.
+* Reproduced item_quality assessement, now with the new reconciled organ data.